 Basic fundamentals of the French language, pronunciation, usage and literature form plan of first year.
 Tapes and records are used.
+Scripture in French is used and memorized both years.
 Offered alternate years.
 4 credits each semester.

 French 261, 262 INTERMEDIATE FRENCH